N1ckw1ck/fix-logitech-mouse-save-settings/README.md

 - Windows computer with Logitech Options+ installed.
 - Default installation path: `C:\Program Files\LogiOptionsPlus\LogiOptionsPlus.exe`
   - If your installation path is different, edit the `.bat` file to point to your actual `LogiOptionsPlus.exe`.

+## Why it works
+Sometimes Logitech Options+ fails to load the proper mouse speed settings because one of its helper processes (`logioptionsplus_agent.exe`, `logioptionsplus_appbroker.exe`, or `logioptionsplus_updater.exe`) gets stuck or doesn’t start correctly.

+This script kills those three processes and restarts the main Options+ application, forcing it to load your saved mouse settings correctly.